 Competing needs between telecommunication operators and other players such as the military, governmental and other networks may create new allocation priorities.
 It is more and more evident that mobile broadband networks need new capacity.
 Last generation devices (smartphones, tablets, dongles, consoles) and new applications available on the market are congesting the existing networks.
 Making additional radio spectrum available is essential to address rapidly increasing mobile traffic and also to provide broadband to rural and remote areas.
-The Spectrum Working Group (WG) priorities for 2015 are listed below.
+The Spectrum Working Group (WG) priorities are listed below.

 - Contributing to the implementation of decisions taken at European level (EC, CEPT, ECC) with a particular focus on the Radio Spectrum Policy Programme

 - The World Radiocommunications Conference (WRC-15) is a very important periodic milestone for global spectrum management and the possibility of a common European spectrum policy aimed at improving the quality of European citizens’ life.
 This WG will pay particular attention to the 700 MHz band for Europe and to the identification of new bands for IMT in 2015 (e.g. sub-700 MHz, L band, C band and other candidate bands)